talosdigital/docs/README.md

 - Who accepts my code?
 - Who takes responsibility of my code?
 - How long do I have to wait to get a collaborator response.
+- When do I have to use PR-URL or Fixes